The Oldest Rocks on Earth: A Search for the Origins of Our Planet, by Simon Lamb

 The Southern Pennines, by John Collinson and Roy Rosen (Classic Geology in Europe 13)

-Jon Trevelyan (UK) The Classic Geology in Europe series has, over many years, established a distinctive and reliable identity: authoritative regional syntheses written by specialists, designed for geologists who want to understand landscapes through field observation rather than armchair generalities.
-The Southern Pennines sits comfortably within that tradition and, in … Read More
+The Classic Geology in Europe series has, over many years, established a distinctive and reliable identity: authoritative regional syntheses written by specialists, designed for geologists who want to understand landscapes through field observation rather than armchair generalities.
+The Southern Pennines sits comfortably within that tradition and, in several respects, exemplifies the mature strengths of the series.

 Critical minerals (Part 6): Nickel – a mineral of beauty, industry and strategic value